Trustee board

 8. To monitor, within an agreed timescale, the implementation of agree recommendations relating to internal audit assignment reports, internal audit annual reports and the external auditor’s management letters.

-10. To decide on the appointment, reappointment, dismissal and remuneration of the internal auditors
+10. To decide on the appointment the appointment, reappointment, dismissal and remuneration of the internal auditors

 Is required to provide initial scrutiny and review prior to final approval by the Trustee Board